AhoyISki/Firedecor/README.md

   - The symbol `p` will introduce a standardized padding, set by the `padding_size` option.
 The symbol `P` followed by a number, will place that many pixels of padding, for example, `P7` places 7 pixels of padding on the edge;
   - The symbol `|` changes where the symbols are being placed.
 Normally, they're on the left of the edge, if you place a `|`, they will be on the center, if you place another `|`, they will be placed on the right.
 Further `|`s will not change position;
   - The symbol `-` will change the edge the symbols are being placed in.
 By default, it will be the top edge, and every `-` will change the edge, counter-clockwise.
 You **Must** end the layout definition with one `-`, even if you don't plan on using the following edge.

   The default layout is `P5 title | | minimize p maximize p close P5 -`.
-Here's what this meas:
+Here's what this means:
   1. Place a padding with 5 pixels of size, followed by title on the left;
   2. Move to the center, do nothing;
   3. Move to the right;
   4. Place a minimize button, followed by a toggle maximize button and a close button, all separated by a standardized padding;
   5. Place a padding with 5 pixels of size;
   6. Finish the top edge and move on to the left edge, do nothing there;

   Here's what this layout looks like:
   ![Default Layout](/assets/default-layout.png)
 - `padding_size` determines the size used for `p` on `layout`.
 Default is `2`;